Build a Container

 lolcow.sif) specifies the path and name for your

 container.
 The second argument (

 Container Library URI from which to download.
 By default, the container

 will be converted to a compressed, read-only SIF.
 If you want your

-If you wanted to create a container within a writable directory (called
+If you want to create a container within a writable directory (called a

 The resulting directory operates just like a container in a SIF file.
 To